go-ozzo/ozzo-log/README.md

 }
 ```

-To change the logger configuration, simply modify the JSON file without the need of
+To change the logger configuration, simply modify the JSON file without
 recompiling the Go source files.